Rare earth metals are at the core of every major technology today.

 Another interesting stock is Ucore Rare Metals Inc. (OTC: UURAF).

 Ucore has 100% ownership of the Bokan deposit in Alaska.
-That’s the highest-grade heavy rare earth project in the U.S. Again, this is the state from which Senator Murkowski hails.
-And in addition to the federal effort, the Alaska State Legislature is investing up to $145 Million in the Bokan project at the discretion of the Alaska Import Development and Export Agency (AIDEA).
+That’s the highest-grade heavy rare earth project in the U.S. And in addition to the federal effort, the Alaska Legislature opened up to $145 million of bond issuance in the Bokan project at the discretion of the Alaska Industrial Development and Export Authority (AIDEA).

 Finally, there’s always the Market Vectors Rare Earth/Strategic Metals ETF (NYSE: REMX).
 The ETF disperses risk by investing in multiple rare earth companies around the world.